Welcome to

 Dr Ko is commencing with us on Tuesday, the 5th of March 2023, and will be available for appointments on Tuesday afternoons, all day on Wednesdays and Thursday mornings.

-PLEASE CONTINUE SCROLLING FOR INFORMATION ABOUT 2024 FLU VACCINATION, COVID VACCINATIONS AND MYMEDICARE.
+PLEASE CONTINUE SCROLLING FOR INFORMATION ABOUT 2024 FLU VACCINATION, THE RSV IMMUNISATION PROGRAM, COVID VACCINATIONS AND MYMEDICARE.

 About Us